Zile995/archlinux-desktop-tweaks/README.md

-# archlinux-system-config
+# archlinux-desktop-tweaks
-zRAM, virtual memory, IO scheduler and various Arch Linux system configurations.
+zRAM, virtual memory, IO scheduler and various Arch Linux desktop tweaks.

 ## Changes
   * Enabled one swap zRAM device with a size of: